Archbishop of Canterbury says Anglican church wounded, not dead

 Williams, 62, is stepping down after 10 years in his post, and will be replaced next year by former oil executive Justin Welby.

-Williams has agonised over schisms in the Anglican Communion and has said he hopes his successor has "the constitution of an ox and the skin of a rhinoceros".
+Williams has agonized over schisms in the Anglican Communion and has said he hopes his successor has "the constitution of an ox and the skin of a rhinoceros".

 (Reporting by Mohammed Abbas; Editing by Andrew Osborn)